Norm Greeney

-Norman Joseph Greeney (May 7, 1910 – October 20, 1985) was an American professional football guard.
-He played college football for the Notre Dame Fighting Irish and was a member of their national championship team in 1930.
-After college, he played professionally in the National Football League (NFL) for three seasons with the Green Bay Packers and Pittsburgh Pirates.
+Norman Joseph Greeney (May 7, 1910 – October 20, 1985) was an American professional football player.
+A guard, he played college football for the Notre Dame Fighting Irish and was a member of their national championship team in 1930.
+After college, he spent three seasons in the National Football League (NFL) with the Green Bay Packers and Pittsburgh Pirates.

 Early life

 Greeney was born on May 7, 1910, in Cleveland, Ohio.
 He attended John Marshall High School where he was a standout football player and wrestler and also competed in basketball and baseball.
 A lineman in football, he was named All-Cleveland, and in wrestling, he competed as a light heavyweight and was considered among the best Ohio high school wrestlers.
 He graduated from John Marshall in 1929 and then enrolled at Notre Dame University in Indiana later that year.

 College career

 Greeney played for the freshman football team at Notre Dame in 1929, impressing coach Knute Rockne with his play.
 He made the varsity team in 1930 as a backup to Tom Kassis at left guard.
 That year, he made his debut coming in for an injured Kassis against the Northwestern Wildcats, then played nearly the full game the following week against USC.
 He helped Notre Dame win the 1930 national championship.
 Greeney then competed with Jim Harris for a starting role in 1931 before suffering an injury.

 Greeney became a right guard at the start of the 1932 season, his senior year, and won the starting job.
 The Dayton Herald described him as a "good blocker and a wonder at opening holes in the opposing forward wall".
 Entering his senior year, he was assigned Notre Dame's football locker 133, which was given to players considered to be likely All-America selections.
 In addition to his football talents, Greeney was considered one of the top wrestlers at Notre Dame.